balanced-dev/yuzu-docs/docs/_quickstart.md

 ### Umbraco

-Build the project and run Debugging > Start without debugging to run the site, then install Umbraco **without a starter kit**.
+Build the project and run Debugging > Start without debugging to run the site, then install Umbraco **without a starter kit** (Umbraco 8 and below).

 ### Viewmodels builders and Import